Attendance and Administrative Withdrawal

 Attendance Tracking

-Maintaining accurate attendance records and recording of attendance on a daily basis is important for OTC to ensure the integrity of our programs and to remain in good standing with the Department of Education and accrediting bodies.
-Daily attendance is also necessary in case of the need for contact tracing.
-There are also implications in terms of the financial aid dollars we receive if we do not properly report attendance and withdrawal data.
-Failure to follow policies can result in adverse issues to both the student and the college.
+Maintaining accurate attendance records and recording attendance on a daily basis is important for OTC to ensure the integrity of our programs and to remain in good standing with the Department of Education and accrediting bodies.
+There are also implications in terms of the financial aid dollars made available to OTC if attendance is not properly reported.
+Failure to follow policies can result in adverse issues for both the student and the college.

 Criterion for Administrative Withdrawal of students by instructor

 An instructor will administratively withdraw a student from class if the student has not attended the class for 14 consecutive calendar days.
 This should be completed as close to the 14-day criterion being met.
-Administrative withdrawals cannot occur before the 100% refund period has ended or before the 14-days have been met by the student absence.
+Administrative Withdrawals cannot be performed before the 14 days have been met by the student’s absence or any other reason besides meeting the 14-day criterion.

 Student Initiated Drop and Reporting Last Date of Attendance (LDA)